-Designing a website with a Mobile First design strategy involves focusing on the following areas:
+When designing a website with a Mobile First design strategy, you have to focus on different areas.

 If you are using a desktop or laptop to visit a website, you probably are connected to the internet with a High Speed connection.
 When you visit a website with a Smartphone, you have to take into consideration the cell phone reception and speed of the cell phone carrier network (i.e. 3G, 4G, 4G LTE).